DSAnup/profile/README.md

 - Designed and developed dynamic web applications based on project requirements
 - Built REST APIs and integrated third-party services (Google, Facebook, etc.)
 - Deployed applications to AWS, Heroku, and DigitalOcean
-- Worked extensively with Django, CodeIgniter, Laravel, and WordPress
+- Worked extensively with Django, CodeIgniter and WordPress

 ---